 Bay Wind Regatta

-The Bay Wind Regatta includes the Nova Scotia Laser and Radial Championships.
+The Bay Wind Regatta included the Nova Scotia Laser and Radial Championships and the District 1 Championships.

 Regatta Chair: Rod Millar